Revolutions Bicycle Cooperative is thrilled to a partner in The Big Jump Project initiative, in South Memphis.

-The Works, Inc. has recruited teens who can act as Big Jump Teen Ambassadors.
-Nick Oyler, City of Memphis Bicycle/Pedestrian Program Manager has offered after-school information sessions on what the Big Jump entails and how these youth can engage.
+The Works, Inc. recruited teens to be Big Jump Teen Ambassadors.
+Nick Oyler, City of Memphis Bicycle/Pedestrian Program Manager offered after-school information sessions on what the Big Jump entails and how these youth can engage.
 Revolutions Bicycle Cooperative has provided bicycles and helmets for workshops using their Bicycle Safety Program curriculum to help the Ambassadors feel safe and confident riding on the streets of South Memphis.

-On November 11, the Big Jump Teen Ambassadors led an open Community Bicycle Ride through South Memphis at 2:00 p.m., educating others on The Big Jump Project, its amenities in South Memphis and how to commute by bicycle.
+- The Big Jump Teen Ambassadors led an open Community Bicycle Ride through South Memphis, educating others on The Big Jump Project, its amenities in South Memphis and how to commute by bicycle.
 See photos from that event here.
 The ambassadors will continue to follow up with a variety of community engagement activities over the course of The Big Jump program.

-Starting in December, the Ambassadors are meeting with the 3 Memphis Big Jump community partners on the second Friday of every month to continue their Big Jump training.
-This training includes furthering knowledge on bicycle usage and maintenance, leadership development and community development.
+- And the Ambassadors met monthly with the 3 Memphis Big Jump community to continue their Big Jump training.
+This training furthered knowledge on bicycle usage and maintenance, leadership development and community development.

 Furthering the Project